 Remarkably, the proposed legislation enjoys bipartisan support, even from Democrats with distinguished records of supporting consumer rights.
 Critics have watched in amazement as this deceptively named bill has taxied toward the runway, apparently unstoppable.

-The Transparent Airfares Act would effectively void a Department of Transportation regulation called the full-fare advertising rule, which is supported by consumer groups and airline passengers and has been upheld by the courts.
+The Transparent Airfares Act would effectively nullify a Department of Transportation regulation known as the full-fare advertising rule.
+It is a regulation that consumer groups and airline passengers support and that the courts have upheld.
 That rule requires airlines to quote a price that includes all mandatory taxes and fees.

-Airline representatives say that the full-fare rule, far from protecting consumers, allows the government to bury tax spikes in a ticket price.
+Airline representatives say that the full-fare rule allows the government to bury tax spikes in a ticket price.
 Consumer advocates insist that the Transparent Airfares Act would allow airlines to quote a deceptively low airfare.

-As soon as the bill is passed, airlines will be able to advertise an initial price that’s between 15 and 20 percent lower than the price you’ll pay.
-Only at the end of the booking process, when you get ready to pay, would the full price, including taxes, be revealed.
+Once the bill passes, airlines will have the ability to advertise an initial price that’s between 15 and 20 percent lower than the price you’ll pay.
+Only at the end of the booking process, when you’re ready to pay, will the full price, including taxes, be revealed.
 Privately, airlines have been pitching this to Congress as an economic stimulus, arguing that passengers are likelier to book fares they believe to be cheaper, say critics.

-Eventually, the so-called “ultra” low-cost airlines such as Allegiant and Spirit, which publish fares as low as $1, could become the norm, says Charlie Leocha, director of Travelers United, a nonprofit advocacy group.
+Eventually, the so-called “ultra” low-cost airlines such as Allegiant and Spirit, which publish fares as low as $1, could become the norm, says Charlie Leocha.
+He is the director of Travelers United, a nonprofit advocacy group.
 (I’m the co-founder of Travelers United and serve as its volunteer ombudsman.)

-“When mandatory taxes and fees — TSA security fees, airport facility charges and other fees — are applied to these fares, the final price can soar by more than 100 percent,” Leocha says.
+“When mandatory taxes and fees — TSA security fees, airport facility charges, and other fees — inflate these fares, the final price can skyrocket by more than 100 percent,” says Leocha.
 “It’s flat-out misleading and deceptive.
 It’s legalized bait-and-switch advertising.”

-At some point, the price of a fare could drop to even zero, experts fear, with airlines making their profits on mandatory and optional fees, such as checked-luggage charges, seat-reservation fees and meals.
-Under that scenario, it would be nearly impossible to know how much a flight would cost, although one thing would be certain: It wouldn’t be “free.”
+At some point, the price of a fare could drop to even zero, experts fear.
+Airlines airlines will be making their profits on mandatory and optional fees, such as checked-luggage charges, seat-reservation fees and meals.
+Under that scenario, it would be nearly impossible to know how much a flight would cost.
+One one thing would be certain: It wouldn’t be “free.”

 Once airlines have had their way, other industries regulated at the federal level might be likely to line up for a “transparent” price bill, starting with oil companies.
-“Imagine if gas stations were to start advertising just the base cost of the gas on their signs, and only after you’d filled your tank you discovered the total cost,” says Paul Hudson, president of FlyersRights.org.
+“Imagine if gas stations were to start advertising just the base cost of the gas on their signs, and only after you’d filled your tank you discovered the total cost,” says Paul Hudson.
+He is the president of FlyersRights.org.